typehero/typehero/challenges/aot/2023/7/prompt.md

 >
 > _\[Santa\]_ It turns out I need the data formatted in a completely different way!
 The inputs and outputs all need to be different.
 >
 > _\[Chipper\]_ ok, so it sounds like the requirements have changed. did you ask my manager? it's late and I'm relaxing.
-I'm in the middle of a game of league of legends.
+I'm in the middle of a game of League of Legends.
 >
 > _\[Santa\]_ Is that like RuneScape?
 Well anyway, would you mind helping me out in a pinch?
 Think of this as paying your dues for a better position later!
 >